ekorudiawan/Crossed-Arm-Detection/README.md

 #### Running with Docker Container

 To avoid some mistake, I create a Dockerfile of my environment.
 First step running with docker is building docker image for this docker file.
 To build the image just call docker_build.bat file from Windows terminal.
-Running program with Docker needs to install X11 Server in your computer.
-In Windows, I used https://sourceforge.net/projects/vcxsrv/
+Running program with Docker needs to install X-Server in your computer.
+In Windows, I used [VcXsrv](https://sourceforge.net/projects/vcxsrv/)

 ```
 docker_build.bat